-1.5.1 There are two types of victims: heated victims and visual victims.

-1.5.2 Each heated victim has a surface area greater than 16 $\rm cm^2$ .

-1.5.3 Victims are located near the floor of the field (located about 7 cm above the floor, see the figure below).
-The victim's body temperature simulates human body temperature between 28 ° C and 40 ° C.).
-The temperature of the victim simulates human body temperature between 28°C to 40°C.

-1.5.4 The organizers will try to keep a minimum difference of 10°C between heated victims' temperatures and the ambient temperature of the field.

-1.5.5 There may be objects that resemble heated victims in appearance but are not victims.
-Such objects should not be identified as victims by robots.

-1.5.6 Visual victims are uppercase letters printed on or attached to the wall.
+- 1.5.1 There are two types of victims: heated victims and visual victims. - 1.5.2 Each heated victim has a surface area greater than 16 cm2. - 1.5.3 Victims are located near the floor of the field (centered approximately 7 cm above the floor).
+The temperature of the victim simulates human body temperature between 28°C to 40°C. - 1.5.4 The organizers will try to keep a minimum difference of 10°C between heated victims' temperatures and the ambient temperature of the field. - 1.5.5 There may be objects that resemble heated victims in appearance but are not victims.
+Such objects should not be identified as victims by robots. - 1.5.6 Visual victims are uppercase letters printed on or attached to the wall.
 They are printed in black, using a sans serif typeface such as "Arial".
 Their height will be 4 cm.
-The letters represent the health status of the victim.

-- a) Harmed victim: H

-- b) Stable victim: S

-- c) Unharmed victim: U

-1.5.7 There will be a minimum number of five (5) heated victims in a field.

-1.5.8 There will be more heated than visual victims in a field.

-1.5.9 Victims will never be located on black tiles or on tiles with obstacles.
+The letters represent the health status of the victim. - a) Harmed victim: H - b) Stable victim: S - c) Unharmed victim: U - 1.5.7 There will be a minimum number of five (5) heated victims in a field. - 1.5.8 There will be more heated than visual victims in a field. - 1.5.9 Victims will never be located on black tiles or on tiles with obstacles.